Help & frequently asked questions

 When do ants swarm?

-Ants swarm during nuptial flights — brief mating events that most species time to warm, humid days, often within hours of rain from late spring through early autumn.
+Ants swarm during nuptial flights, brief mating events that most species time to warm, humid days, often within hours of rain from late spring through early autumn.
+In the largest UK study of the phenomenon (Hart et al. 2018, 13,394 records), flights clustered above 13°C and nearly every day over 25°C produced a flight somewhere in the country.
 The exact day varies by species and region, so there is no fixed calendar.
 Dealate forecasts these windows species by species, scoring each day's likelihood and the best hours to look up, rather than promising a date it cannot know.

 What is a dealate?

-Nuptial flights are triggered by a combination of weather cues — commonly warmth, high humidity, and rainfall that softens the ground, along with low wind and the right season.
+Nuptial flights are triggered by a combination of weather cues, most commonly warmth, high humidity, and rainfall that softens the ground, along with low wind and the right season.
+In the same UK study, wind above roughly 14 mph (6.3 m/s) sharply cut flight activity, while barometric pressure showed no measurable effect at all.
 Different ant species respond to different thresholds, so conditions that launch one species may not move another.
 Dealate builds its forecast from temperature, humidity, rainfall, and wind, but these are probabilistic triggers, not switches: the same weather does not guarantee a flight.

-Dealate's forecast is a probability, not a promise.
-Dealate scores each ant species' likelihood of flying from published weather thresholds and a rolling 7-day outlook, but nuptial flights depend on local triggers no model fully captures — so treat a high score as a strong reason to look up, not a guarantee.
-Logged sightings are the ground truth the forecast is measured against, and they sharpen its estimates over time.
+Dealate's forecast is a likelihood score, not a promise.
+Dealate scores each ant species' odds of flying from weather thresholds grounded in published research and a rolling 7-day outlook, but nuptial flights depend on local triggers no model fully captures.
+Treat a high score as a strong reason to look up, not a guarantee.
+Every sighting you log helps build toward a public accuracy track record as that data grows.

 What does Dealate Pro unlock, and what does it cost?